vjubea/RaDoTech-Health-Device-Simulation/README.md

 # Member Contributions:
 Nigel Wanga - GUI Interface (over half of code in mainwindow; almost all code designing the graphical side of GUI)

 Thomas Roche - design + implementation for model, scanner, and about half of the design + implementation for profile and snapshot.
                 Integrations betweenn model/snapshot and mainwindow.
 Most documentation.
 Video Demo.

-Vlad Jubea - Use cases, database design + implementation, half the work on profile and snapshot, integrating DBManager with the model, and much of the work integrating model etc. with mainwindow.
+Vlad Jubea - Use cases, all Database design + implementation + testing, partly integrating DBManager with the model,
+              half the work on profile and snapshot, full Profile page and subpages from it in mainwindow, and much of the work integrating other pages of mainwindow with the model.

 # Codebase & Executables:
 /src contains all .cpp and .h files.
 It can be built using the VM's QTcreator or run like any other program.